maxisl/skillmatcher/README.md

 # Gruppe5 - Skillmatcher

-Welcome to Skill Matcher!
-Skill Matcher is an app that helps you find the perfect team members for your projects.
+Welcome to Skillmatcher!
+Skillmatcher is an app that helps you find the perfect team members for your projects

 # How it works
 1. Post your project requirements to our platform